How to Choose a Solar Power System

 - No monthly POCOS billing

-- Require a larger battery bank
+- A larger battery bank often required

 - Has more expendable components